gabrielmmf/cache_memory_simulator/README.md

 # CACHE MEMORY SIMULATOR

-## Objetivos do projeto
+## Project goals

-Desenvolver simulador de cache de um nível
+Develop one-level cache simulator

-Entrada => acessos de memória
+Input => memory accesses

-Saída => Qual linha o bloco de memória RAM será armazenado
+Output => Which line the RAM memory block will be stored

-Política de substituição de páginas Least Recently Used
+Least Recently Used page replacement policy

-## Especificação do Simulador
+## Simulator Specification

-Nome do arquivo de saída => simulador
+Output file name => simulator

-Argumentos:
+Arguments:

-1. Tamanho da cache (4096 = 4KB)
+1. Cache size (4096 = 4KB)

-2. Tamanho de cada linha (1024 = 1KB)
+2. Size of each line (1024 = 1KB)

-3. Tamanho de cada grupo (2 = 2-way associativo)
+3. Size of each group (2 = 2-way associative)

-4. Nome do arquivo com os acessos à memória
+4. File name with memory accesses

-Parâmetros fixos:
+Fixed parameters:

-1. Endereçamento de 32 bits
+1. 32-bit addressing

-2. Endereços referenciam bytes
+2. Addresses reference bytes

-3. Politica de substituição LRU
+3. LRU Replacement Policy

-## Planejamento
+## Planning

-1. Implementar uma Estrutura de Dados representando uma memória
+1. Implement a Data Structure representing a memory

-2. Inicializar a memória com os parâmetros cache_size, line_size, group_size
+2. Initialize memory with cache_size, line_size, group_size parameters

-3. Criar função access que recebe um endereço e realiza a simulação de seu acesso:
+3. Create the access function that receives an address and simulates its access:

-   1. Calcula deslocamento, tag e identificador
+    1. Calculates displacement, tag and identifier

-   2. Utiliza a tag para acessar um grupo
+    2. Use the tag to access a group

-      1. Se o identificador está no grupo: Move para o último lugar da lista de leastRecentlyUsed
+       1. If the identifier is in the group: Move to the last place in the leastRecentlyUsed list

-      2. Senão:
+       2. Else:

-         1. Se o grupo está cheio:
+          1. If the group is full:

-            1. Encontra o primeiro da lista de leastRecentlyUsed nos grupos
+             1. Finds the first in the list of leastRecentlyUsed in groups
-            2. Substitui ele
+             2. Replace it
-            3. Remove o primeiro da lista de leastRecentlyUsed
+             3. Removes the first from the list of leastRecentlyUsed

-         2. Senão: Insere o identificador no final do grupo
+          2. Else: Inserts the identifier at the end of the group

-         3. Insere o identificador no final da lista de leastRecentlyUsed
+          3. Insert the identifier at the end of the leastRecentlyUsed list